Australian Wood Duck (Chenonetta jubata)

 The weight is notoriously variable and can only be used as indication!

 Australian wood duck nests in cavities in trees or in nest-boxes above or near water.
 Nests are made with a pile of down.
 The female incubates them while the male stands guard.
 Once the ducklings are ready to leave the nest, the female flies to the ground and the duckling will leap to the ground and follow their parents.

 - The female Australian Wood Duck usually lays from 9-11 cream-white eggs and incubates them for 28 days.

 - Artificial incubating:

 The ideal relative humidity for incubating most waterfowl eggs is 55% (ground nesters) and 40% (cavity nesters).
 The temperature is usually 37.4°C. Set ventilation as recommended by the incubator manufacturer.
 Eggs must be turned, either automatically or by hand, a minimum of 4 times a day.
 As the duckling develops there is a loss of water from the egg and the air sac gets bigger.
 In normal development of an egg with a 28 days incubation, the air sac occupies about a third of it three days earlier.
 Cleanliness is vital and ideally eggs should be moved to a separate hatcher at this point, where the humidity should be increased to 65% and even higher once they have pipped internally.

 - Bird banding:

-- Recommended leg band size for the Australian Wood Duck is 12 mm.The leg band can only be applied on a young dabbling duck at around 14 days old.
+- Recommended closed leg band ring size for the Australian Wood Duck is 12 mm.The leg band ring can only be applied on a young dabbling duck at around 14 days old.